jpeace/monger/Readme.md

 ## Terminology

-* Config - A configuration object representing entities and their relationships
+* Configuration - An object representing entities and their relationships
 * Session - Main entry point for Monger API, provides access to mappers
 * Mapper - Responsible for serializing/deserializing entities to a particular format